MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journey.md

 # Preview: Create a customer journey using the new canvas experience

-We've simplified the process of creating multi-step campaigns by completely redesigning the customer journey canvas.
+We've simplified the process of creating multistep campaigns by completely redesigning the customer journey canvas.
 An enhanced UI, improved preview capabilities, a new view of journey insights, and more options to adjust the canvas view result in a more intuitive and efficient user experience.

 The new customer journey experience includes: